Rowing (sport): Technique

 At the end of the stroke, with the oar spoon still in the water, the hands drop slightly to unload the oar so that spring energy stored in the bend of the oar gets transferred to the boat which eases removing the oar from the water and minimizes energy wasted on lifting water above the surface (splashing).

 The recovery phase follows the drive.
 The recovery starts with the extraction and involves coordinating the body movements with the goal to move the oar back to the catch position.
 In extraction, the rower pushes down on the oar handle to quickly lift the spoon out of the water and rapidly rotates the oar so that the spoon is parallel to the water.
 This process is sometimes referred to as feathering the blade.
 Simultaneously, the rower pushes the oar handle away from the chest.
-The spoon should emerge from the water square and feathers immediately once clear of the water.
+The spoon should emerge from the water perpendicular or square and be feathered immediately once clear of the water.
 After feathering and extending the arms, the rower pivots the body forward.
 Once the hands are past the knees, the rower compresses the legs which moves the seat towards the stern of the boat.
 The leg compression occurs relatively slowly compared to the rest of the stroke, which affords the rower a moment to recover, and allows the boat to glide through the water.
 The gliding of the boat through the water during recovery is often called run.

 A controlled slide is necessary to maintain momentum and achieve optimal boat run.
 However, various teaching methods disagree about the optimal relation in timing between drive and recovery.
 Near the end of the recovery, the rower squares the oar spoon into perpendicular orientation with respect to the water and begins another stroke.

+Technique exercises

+Rowing technique drills are essential components of a rower's training routine, focusing on specific aspects of the rowing stroke to refine skills and enhance overall performance.
+These structured exercises, whether performed individually (on the erg), in groups, or whole boat provide a targeted approach to improving coordination, body positioning, and teamwork.

+Forward pick

+The forward pick drill, often used as a standard warm-up for rowing crews in groups of 4 or 6, focuses on isolating different components of the recovery and drive sequence.
+Starting with arms-only strokes and gradually incorporating the back, ½ slide, and full slide, rowers gain a nuanced understanding of the interplay between these elements.
+The drill aims to enhance body preparation, providing rowers with a tactile sense of how each phase should seamlessly flow into the next.